vmware-automation/solutions-import-beta/Clustered-Dukes-Bank-Application-2.1.0.xml.md

 ###Prerequisites:

-Download "Stingray" , "cheetah-2.4.4.tar.gz" and "Jboss-5.1.0.GA.zip" package from following link and keep it in your local webserver folder.
+Download the following files and keep it in your local webserver folder.

 	1. ZeusTM_93_Linux-x86_64
 	2. Cheetah-2.4.4.tar.gz